benshimonz/V1/README.md

 - _S1_, _S2_ and _S3_ may not intersect
 - M1 appear directly right of the leftmost member of _S1_, _S2_ and _S3_
 - M1 may appear directly left of a quantifier
-- Except for '&' quantifer - M1 aggregation cannot start a quantifier's branch
+- Except for '&' quantifier - M1 aggregation cannot start a quantifier's branch
 - The visual notation for the entity directly left of the aggregation is '←' instead of '_et_'.
 Similarly, the visual notation for the entity directly right of the aggregation is '→' instead of '_et_'.
 The visual notation for both is 'pair' (as in 'per pair') or 'pairs' (as in '5 pairs with...') instead of '{_et_, _et_}'.

 If _S1_ is not given: